Are you having problems with raccoons on your property? We have lots of advice for dealing with raccoons on your property. Click here to get started.

 Injured Adult Raccoons

 1. Do not handle, feed, or transport injured adult raccoons.
-Adult raccoons can be very vicious and aggressive, can move quickly, and can cause serious injury.
+Adult raccoons can be very vicious and aggressive, can move quickly, and can cause serious injury to you and themselves.

 2. Contact Native Animal Rescue at 831-462-0726.